The MacRobertson Trophy Air Race

 Sir Macpherson Robertson

-Oil and fuel supplies were provided at an additional 17 locations which did not attract a time penalty.
-Landing at any other place attracted a time penalty.
+Oil and fuel supplies were provided at an additional 17 locations.
+These did not attract a time penalty but landing at any other place attracted a time penalty.

 The race was divided into two sections known as the ‘Speed Race’ and the ‘Handicap Race’ which were run at the same time.
 Competitors could enter either or both events.